20+ Best Employer of Record (Canada) Providers of 2025

 - Employment contracts and relations: Maintaining compliant agreements and addressing workplace issues or grievances.

-- Benefits administration: Managing statutory and optional benefits such as health insurance, pensions, and allowances.
+- Benefits administration: Managing statutory and optional employee benefits such as health insurance, pensions, and allowances.

 - Offboarding and terminations: Managing employee exits in accordance with provincial labor laws and severance requirements.